*-PLUIE: Personalisable metric with Llm Used for Improved Evaluation: Reproducibility

-To better understand the results from section~\ref{sec:res_classif}, figure~\ref{fig:distrib_tytgat} compares the score distributions of \ModBScore{} and \tplPlui{Fr} on the French paraphrase detection task.
+To better understand the results from Section~\ref{sec:res_classif}, Figure~\ref{fig:distrib_tytgat} compares the score distributions of \ModBScore{} and \tplPlui{Fr} on the French paraphrase detection task.
 As shown in Figure~\ref{fig:distrib_tytgat_a}, \ModBScore{} assigns predominantly high similarity scores, and its accuracy curve does not decrease.
-The 0.75 in x-axis is the lowest Modern BertScore across each pairs of sentences in the French paraphrase Dataset.
+The 0.75 on the x-axis is the lowest Modern BertScore across each pair of sentences in the French paraphrase dataset.
 The full 0-to-1 version would be flat from 0 to 0.85.
 This graph may look a bit disturbing because it does not show the distribution of scores.
-The average Modern BertScore of pairs is 0.95 (with 95 confidence of 0.00).
-Most of the non-paraphrase pairs have a score greater than paraphrase one's and the pair with the higher score is labelled as non-paraphrase.
+The average Modern BertScore of pairs is 0.95 (with a 95\% confidence interval of 0.00).
+Most of the non-paraphrase pairs have a score greater than paraphrase ones and the pair with the higher score is labelled as non-paraphrase.
 This indicates that it fails to assign higher similarity scores to sentence pairs that convey the same meaning.
 In contrast, \tplPlui{Fr} (Figure~\ref{fig:distrib_tytgat_c}) successfully differentiates paraphrases and non-paraphrases, assigning negative scores to the latter.
-However, the rapid decrease in recall reveals that the model also produces a number of false negatives pairs labelled as paraphrases but judged as non-paraphrases, indicating room for improvement.
+However, the rapid decrease in recall reveals that the model also produces a number of false negative pairs labelled as paraphrases but judged as non-paraphrases, indicating room for improvement.

 Figure~\ref{fig:classification-nile} presents precision, recall, accuracy, and F1-score across different threshold values for \ModBScore{} and \tplPlui{Net}.